ZeeshanM96/CreditPolicyChecker/README.md

     ```
 - Go to the browser and copy paste the following url: http://localhost:5000/

+### What else could be done given more time:
+We can implement a complete profile-based policy check system.
+It will include a web-based login structure where users' details will be stored.
+Based on the business requirement, we can also store the policies in the database table instead of the json file.
+Main feature that can be implemented is the introduction of a vulnerability assessment metric.
+This will evaluate the risk associated with a user based on the history of policy rejections.This approach will lead to more informed and risk-averse credit policy applications.

 ### Technology Stack:
 - Backend: Python 3.11, Flask, Virtual env
 - Frontend: Html, Css, JavaScript